1972 Chrysler Valiant Charger VH from Australia and New Zealand - Comments

 24th Nov 2008, 04:28

-Hey just wondering whether it's worth building a E49 Replica?
+Hey just wondering whether it's worth building a E49 replica?
 And what would be the best Charger body to start with?

-Any info, I'd be gratefull.
+Any info, I'd be grateful.

 Send to pattymellon@gmail.com